hashicorp/consul/middleware/chaos/README.md

 # chaos

 The `chaos` middleware allows CoreDNS to response to TXT queries in CH class.
 Useful for retrieving version or author information from the server.
+If

 ## Syntax